 Forsythias have narrow, dark green leaves with a lighter underside, in opposite pairs, the margin is serrated.
 There are also a large number of variegated and golden leaved varieties.
 Yellow flowers, four narrow petals at right angles form a short tube.
 One to three flowers per node.

 Forsythia for Food

+One of the surprising uses for forsythia is as a food source.
 While forsythia is not particularly nutritious, it does contain rutin, which has strong antioxidant properties, and which protects and prolongs the activity of another important antioxidant – vitamin C.